nimbix/jarvice-helm/Storage.md

 In general, the default mode (`"true"`) should be used for dynamically provisioned volumes to ensure users can write files to them.

+### Improve file lister performance for shared vaults

+The file lister performance in JARVICE decreases for large vaults which are shared between large sets of users.
+By default, the CPU resource for kubernetes is set to 200m requests with a 500m limit.
+These values can be increased by setting `jarvice.JARVICE_PVCRUN_CPU_REQUEST` and `jarvice.JARVICE_PVCRUN_CPU_LIMIT`.